-Note: To apply for the credit cards included in this post and to help support Go to Travel Gal at NO COST to you, please click the COMPARE CARDS link below or the TRAVEL CREDIT CARDS on the main menu above (shown in the image below).
+Note: To apply for the credit cards included in this post and to help support Go to Travel Gal at NO COST to you, please use the TRAVEL CREDIT CARDS on the main menu above (shown in the image below).
 This allows me to earn a commission and pay the blogging bills :), so that I may continue to bring you great information on how to travel nearly free — at no cost.
 I sincerely appreciate you taking this step!

 Key Benefits of Chase Sapphire Reserve